stickbughts/faucet/README.md

 Create a new account and start a new project.
-Under "Project Configuration", copy the URL into SUPABASE_URL Copy the service key into SUPABASE_SERVICE_KEY
+Under "Project Configuration", copy the URL into SUPABASE_URL Locate the key labeled service_role <b>secret </b> Copy the service key into SUPABASE_SERVICE_KEY

 Create a table named `fetches`, and create a column called `accountId` of type `text`.
-Create a second table named `serials`, and create a column called `serial` of type `int8`.
+Create a second table named `serials`, and create a column called `serial` of type `text`.

+These tables can be viewed daily to see which accounts have used the faucet, and which NFTs were used.

 **DO NOT SHARE YOUR SERVICE KEY AND KEEP IT ONLY TO THE BACKEND!!!**